kyroskoh/linux-wasm/README.md

 docker build -t linux-wasm-base:dev ./docker/linux-wasm-base
 docker build -t linux-wasm-contained:dev ./docker/linux-wasm-contained
 ```
-Note that the latter command will copy linux-wasm.sh, in its current state, into the container.
+Note that the latter command will copy linux-wasm.sh, patches, and runtime directories into the container.

 To launch a simple docker container with a mapping to host (recommended for development):
 ```